Rusti-X/pah/README.md

 # PAH: Python AUR Helper
-*Helper for arch user repository by wrote in python*
+*The most minimalistic helper for arch user repository by wrote in python*

 Installation